scala/scala-lang/blog/_posts/2017-05-31-first-dotty-milestone-release.md

 3. That's it!

-# What’s in the 0.1.2-RC1 technology preview ?
+# What’s in the 0.1.2-RC1 technology preview?
 This technology preview demonstrates new language features planned for Scala 3:

   - [Intersection Types](http://dotty.epfl.ch/docs/reference/intersection-types.html)